steaks/codeducky/blogs/CollectionEquals.md

 <h1 id="results">Results</h1>

 So, how well did we do?
 Here are some benchmarks I ran.
 Note that all results are displayed as a percentage vs. the dictionary method code.
 Thus, <strong>lower numbers are better, and any number less than 100% represents an improvement</strong>.
-The collections used were of length ~1000.
+The collections used were of of length ~1000 and contained integers.

 <style>
 	table.results th {